Plastic Surgery FAQ: Your Cosmetic Surgery Questions Answered

 Smoking.
 Can I have plastic surgery?

 Smoking significantly compromises healing and blood circulation, increasing the risks of complications such as skin necrosis, infection, and widened scars.
 I request that my patients stop smoking at least 30 days before and 30 days after the surgery.
-In some procedures, such as facial lifting, this requirement is even stricter.
+In some procedures, such as facelift, this requirement is even stricter.
 Honesty about smoking habits is essential for me to plan your surgery safely.

 What tests do I need to do before the surgery?